TeamCOMPAS/COMPAS/online-docs/pages/User guide/COMPAS output/standard-logfiles-record-specification-binary.rst

    * - COMPAS variable:
      - `derived from` BaseBinaryStar::m_OrbitalAngularMomentumVector.yValue()
    * - Description:
-     - y-component of the post-SN orbital AM in the pre-SN reference frame
+     - y-component of the post-SN orbital AM in the pre-SN reference frame (with z parallel to preSN orbital AM, and x parallel to the LRL vector)
    * - Header String:
-     - SN_Orbit_Inclination_Vector_Y
+     - Orbital_AM_Vector>SN_Y

 .. flat-table::
    :widths: 25 75 1 1